jaeeunHwang/Lamp/README.md

 Welcome to the Optimus GPrime Capstone Design Project!
 This GitHub repository contains the code and instructions for setting up and running simulations with Lamp.

-Lamp is an LLM hardware performance evaluator that includes LLM kernels and an evaluator for launching GPU simulations.
+Lamp is an LLM hardware performance estimator that includes LLM kernels and an evaluator for launching GPU simulations.
 For detailed information, refer to the instructions below.

 ## Clone and Build GPGPU-Sim